diamantiSolutions/solutions/lbaas/haproxy/specs/ha-active-active/readme.md

 > This example is extension of haproxy/specs/stable example.
 It will use ingress resource and backends from haproxy/specs/stable example.

-1. As HAProxy dont have peers discover mechanism, we need to create static endpoints (IP) for each HAproxy.
+1. As HAProxy doesn’t have peers discover mechanism, we need to create static endpoints (IP) for each HAproxy.
 This is also useful for North-South access of Ingress controller.
-You will need to specify the newtork to use as well as an IP from the range of the network.
+You will need to specify the network to use, as well as an IP from the range of the network.
 ```
 dctl endpoint create haproxy-ep-1 -i 172.16.254.201 -n red
 dctl endpoint create haproxy-ep-2 -i 172.16.254.202 -n red